-Frank Vincent, Who Portrayed Dapper Mobsters, Dies At 80
+Frank Vincent, Actor Who Portrayed Dapper Mobsters, Dies

 RIP to an HBO legend, Frank Vincent. pic.twitter.com/9zlfk9A7yg

-The actor "died peacefully on Wednesday, a statement from his family said," the AP reports.
+The actor "died peacefully on Wednesday, a statement from his family said," according to The Associated Press.

 No cause of death was immediately announced — but Vincent reportedly endured a heart attack recently, and the NJ.com site says he underwent heart surgery Wednesday.

-Vincent's family told the AP Vincent was 80; other sources have listed his age as 78, saying he was born in 1939.
+Family members told the AP that Vincent was 80; other sources have listed his age as 78, saying he was born in 1939.
 His official bio page does not provide a birth year.

 With his strong chin, manicured hair and steely glare, Vincent could bring an air of menace to almost any atmosphere — an ability that he later played off of in cameos in rap music videos and ads for light beer.
 Vincent's gruff voice was so indelible that it was featured in the video game Grand Theft Auto, where he played Don Salvatore Leone.